vmaldosan/design-patterns-warehouse-demo/README.md

 * Create full and trial versions of the `ExporterFactory` - code reuse.
 * Refactor `Main` to instantiate a specific `ExporterFactor` and supply that to `Cli` and `Web`.
 * Add new menu option to `Cli` and `Web` to be able to plot chart for reports.
 * Create `ChartPlotter` interface and several implementation to further demonstrate the Abstract Factory design pattern.

 **Note**: updated and refactored a bit how `Report` objects are created - previously values were stored in strings, now they are stored in `Field` objects which encapsulates the data and the data type as well in order that chart plotting could be implemented in a "sane" way.

+## Execution modes

+1. Full version for client 1

+   - CLI argument: 1
+   - VM options: `-DFULL_VERSION=true`

+2. Full version for client 2

+   - CLI argument: 2
+   - VM options: (empty)